ropensci/dynamite/README.md

 general description…

-The `btvcm` package is developed with the support of Academy of Finland grant 331817.
+The `dynamite` package is developed with the support of Academy of Finland grant 331817.

 ## Installation